CBSE Exam Preparation : Follow These 10 Strategies for Excellent Results!

 - Solved question papers – To understand which questions came up in the last year(s) and the answer writing pattern incorporated for them, you will get an idea how to write your answers to get the best result.
 Your points may be extremely valid but if you don’t know how to frame your answer, your efforts won’t be fruitful.
 Scanning through previous years solved question papers will give you the most appropriate idea to present your answers.

 - Unsolved question papers – You can access various unsolved papers of past years for almost all subjects online.
 Set a time and solve each question based on the answer writing pattern observed in the solved papers.
-This can be a great practice or mock test for you to judge your own understanding of not just your knowledge but also for your answer writing techniques!
+This can be a great practice or mock test for you to judge your own understanding of not just your knowledge but also your answer writing techniques!

 - Time yourself – Board exams are all about time management.
 And so it becomes crucial for you to check the amount of time taken for each question, both long and short answer types.
-Based on your timing, you can then make moderations to your answers and trim them if required.
+Based on your timing, you can then make moderations of your answers and trim them if required.
 This does not happen by solving just one paper, you need to practice it at least three times for each subject paper.

 - Analyze and act – Once you have completed your test papers within the stipulated time, you should self-check it to analyze your strengths and weaknesses.
 Areas that require more effort should be marked for improvement.
 At the same time, taking note of your strengths is just as important.
 It motivates you to convert your pain points into action points in your next attempt!